 Failover priority

-Per the Microsoft Community Hub failover policies post and multiple Microsoft references, clustered VMs have a priority setting that determines start order during cluster startup and after node failures.
+Per the Microsoft Community Hub failover policies post, clustered VMs have a priority setting that determines start order during cluster startup and after node failures.
 The priorities (settable via Failover Cluster Manager or PowerShell):

-• No Auto Start.
+- No Auto Start.
 The VM is clustered for live migration and management benefits but does not automatically restart on failover.
-Per the Microsoft post, this is useful for low priority VMs you do not necessarily want to fail over but want clustered for live migration.
+Useful for low priority VMs you do not necessarily want to fail over but want clustered for live migration.

 The pragmatic application: